 · We’ve seen a convergence of new leaders and people in key roles coming to our church within the last few years that have changed the trajectory of the ministry of our church.
 God seems to be using this time and these people to help expand the ministry of this church.

 Tools are necessary to help get the job done; instruments to help us be more effective at what He has called us to be and do.

 As we consider moving forward with a building project, may our primary goal be to construct a building using Jesus Christ as our chief cornerstone!

 Multi-purpose Auditorium, Storage, East Entry, and Additional Bathrooms (1a): Envision a new 350+ seat Worship Center with a larger stage for the worship band, plenty of space for everyone to find a seat including people visiting for the first time.
-Additional storage to the north will hold a mandatory sprinkling system and have room for chairs, tables, and room dividers that Student Ministries will use for small-group break-out sessions.
+Additional storage to the north will hold a mandatory sprinkling system, house a back-stage area and have room for chairs, tables, and room dividers that Student Ministries will use for small-group break-out sessions.
 Of course, there will also be plenty of room for a game of volleyball or dodgeball.
-The new space will also enable us to hold weddings, and community events and concerts.
+The new space will also enable us to hold weddings, community events and concerts.

 New Main Entry Vestibule (1b): For energy savings and comfort, we'll be adding a new vestibule to the front entry to keep the cold air out in the winter and the cool air in during the summer.

 Additional Nursery Space (1c): This new space will result from enclosing the current nursery entrance to create a separate infant space.
 Parents will rest easy knowing their infants will have a separate, quiet space away from the rough and tumble world of crawlers and walkers in the adjoining nursery.

 New Student Ministries Room (1d): Students in grades 6-12 will have their own dedicated space and storage area that they can make their own.
 While not in use by students, this room can also serve as an adult education space and conference room.